RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 Add the line to mount your network share.
 Mine looks like this:

-    //192.168.1.10/Storage/ROMs /home/pi/RetroPie/smb cifs username=Username,password=Password,nounix,noserverino,defaults,users,auto 0 0
+    //192.168.1.10/Storage/ROMs /home/pi/RetroPie cifs username=Username,password=Password,nounix,noserverino,defaults,users,auto 0 0

 First, make sure it will mount:

     sudo mount -a

-If you haven't already, now is a good time to tell your Pi to wait for network at boot

-    sudo raspi-config

-In there, select the 4th option and tell it Yes.
 Restart and check the folder to make sure it didn't have any issues mounting at boot

     sudo reboot
-    sudo ls ~/RetroPie/smb
+    sudo ls ~/RetroPie/roms/snes

-With any luck, it will be fairly apparent that it was able to mount the share at boot.
+With any luck (and if you have a ton of SNES ROMs like myself), it will be fairly apparent that it was able to mount the share at boot.

-## Changing the System Paths
-_If you mounted to ~/RetroPie/, you can skip this step_

-We need to tell EmulationStation to look in the ~/RetroPie/smb folder instead of ~/RetroPie/roms/.
-First, copy es_systems.cfg to ~/.emulationstation/es_systems.cfg so it doesn't get overwritten

-    cp /etc/emulationstation/es_systems.cfg ~/.emulationstation/es_systems.cfg

-Using your favorite editor, open es_systems.cfg

-    sudo nano ~/.emulationstation/es_systems.cfg

-Change the path for each emulator from /home/pi/RetroPie/roms to /home/pi/RetroPie/smb and restart.

 ## Saving Games

 Go ahead and make sure everything works.
 Don't get to far into a game though, you might not be able to save.
 If you hit 'Select + R' (default save command) and it gives you an error, the easiest solution I've found is as follows.

 We need to edit retroarch.cfg by deleting the # infront of the savestate_directory and savefile_directory lines and put in the desired path.
-I'll be using ~/RetroPie/save
+I'll be using ~/RetroPie-Save

-    cd ~/RetroPie
+    cd
-    mkdir save
+    mkdir RetroPie-Save
     sudo nano /opt/retropie/configs/all/retroarch.cfg

 Mine looks like this:

-    savestate_directory = /home/pi/RetroPie/save
+    savestate_directory = /home/pi/RetroPie-Save
-    savefile_directory = /home/pi/RetroPie/save
+    savefile_directory = /home/pi/RetroPie-Save

-If you already have some save files, it would be a good idea to move them to the ~/RetroPie/save folder we created.
+If you already have some save files, it would be a good idea to move them to the ~/RetroPie-Save folder we created.

-It may be worth noting that I went through the setup again.
-This time, storing the entire ~/RetroPie folder on my server.
-With this setup, I had to move my save folder to /home/pi.
-So now I'm saving to /home/pi/RetroPie-Save.

 ## Scraping